Harry Potter and the Deathly Hallows: Plot

-The young wizard Harry Potter is about to turn seventeen and therefore lose the protective magic shield his mother's sacrifice gave him.
-He is being escorted to The Burrow by members of the Order of the Phoenix when the group is attacked by Death Eaters.
-Hedwig and "Mad-Eye" Moody are killed and George Weasley loses an ear.
+The young wizard Harry Potter is about to turn seventeen.
+While being escorted to the Burrow by members of the Order of the Phoenix, the group is attacked by Death Eaters, who kill "Mad-Eye" Moody and Hedwig and injure George Weasley.
 Lord Voldemort attempts to kill Harry but fails.

-Harry and his friends Ron Weasley and Hermione Granger begin searching for Voldemort's four remaining Horcruxes.
+After the Death Eaters and Lord Voldemort take over the Ministry of Magic, Harry and his friends Ron Weasley and Hermione Granger begin searching for Voldemort's four remaining Horcruxes, which they hope to destroy and thus render him mortal.
 They learn that the locket Horcrux is in the possession of Dolores Umbridge at the Ministry of Magic.
 Harry and his friends infiltrate the Ministry and steal the locket from Umbridge, but are unable to destroy it.
 The locket's Dark magic affects Ron, who abandons Harry and Hermione.
 In Godric's Hollow, Harry and Hermione are attacked by Voldemort's snake Nagini, but manage to escape.
 One night, a Patronus guides Harry to a pond containing the Sword of Gryffindor.
 When he tries to recover it, the locket tightens around his neck, nearly drowning him.
 Ron returns and saves Harry, then destroys the Horcrux with the sword.

-The three friends visit the father of Luna Lovegood, Xenophilius Lovegood, who tells them of the mythical objects known as the Deathly Hallows: the Elder Wand, the Resurrection Stone and the Cloak of Invisibility.
-In an attempt to save his daughter from the Death Eaters holding her hostage, Xenophilius secretly alerts the Ministry of Magic to the presence of the trio in his home, but Harry and his friends escape.
-Soon after, they are captured by Snatchers, bounty hunters hired by Voldemort, and imprisoned in Malfoy Manor.
-Harry and Ron are thrown into the cellar with Dean Thomas, Luna Lovegood, Mr Ollivander and Griphook the goblin, while the Death Eater Bellatrix Lestrange tortures Hermione for information.
-The house-elf Dobby helps all seven prisoners escape, but is killed in the process.
-Harry digs a grave for Dobby without magic to honor Dobby's sacrifice.
+The three friends visit Xenophilius Lovegood, who tells them of the mythical objects known as the Deathly Hallows: the Elder Wand, the Resurrection Stone, and the Cloak of Invisibility.
+Xenophilius then alerts the Ministry of Magic to the presence of the trio in his home, and Harry and his friends flee.
+Soon after, they are captured by bounty hunters known as Snatchers, and are imprisoned in Malfoy Manor.
+Harry and Ron are thrown into the cellar with Dean Thomas, Luna Lovegood, Mr Ollivander, and Griphook the goblin, while the Death Eater Bellatrix Lestrange tortures Hermione.
+The house-elf Dobby helps the prisoners escape, but is killed in the process.

-After a brief stay at Bill and Fleur's cottage, Harry, Ron and Hermione break into Gringotts Bank and retrieve another Horcrux from Bellatrix's vault.
+Harry, Ron, and Hermione break into Gringotts Bank and retrieve a Horcrux.
 Harry has visions which inform him that another Horcrux is hidden at Hogwarts.
 After the trio enters the school with the help of Aberforth Dumbledore, Voldemort prepares to assault the castle.
 As the Death Eaters enter the school and fight the professors and students, Ron and Hermione destroy the Horcrux from Gringotts.
-They then accompany Harry to the Room of Requirement, where they discover the next Horcrux which is the Diadem of Ravenclaw.
-Draco Malfoy and his friends Crabbe and Goyle ambush them, and Crabbe casts a powerful fire spell which grows out of his control and kills both him and the Horcrux.
+They then accompany Harry to the Room of Requirement, where they discover the next Horcrux, which is the Diadem of Ravenclaw.
+Draco Malfoy and his friends Crabbe and Goyle ambush them, and Crabbe casts a fire spell which grows out of control, killing him and destroying the Horcrux.